Home > Facade > Façades and Acoustics – Key Considerations

 There is a common misconception that buildings are quieter on upper levels.
-Generally, in urban areas, the higher up, distance attenuation is cancelled out by increased angle of view, exposure to other noise sources (including rooftop plant on podium levels and other lower building roofs) and the Canyon Effect (where sound bounces off adjacent buildings).
-Cundall have been involved in several projects where measurement data has backed this up.
+Generally, in urban areas, the higher up, distance attenuation is cancelled out by increased angle of view, exposure to other noise sources (including rooftop plants on podium levels and other lower building roofs) and the Canyon Effect (where sound bounces off adjacent buildings).
+Cundall has been involved in several projects where measurement data has backed this up.

 Curtain walls and floor-to-floor detailing are important.
 It is not just noise coming in that has to be considered with the façade, but connections of the façade to the building structure, usually via mullions and transoms, is an acoustical weak point.
 A robust partition or floor specification can be severely compromised if there is a weak point in the façade connection.
-In tall buildings it is necessary also to allow for movement of the façade to account for wind loading and other environmental factors – careful design is required to ensure that this movement does not compromise sound insulation performance of walls and floors (similar to deflection at partition heads).
+In tall buildings it is necessary also to allow for movement of the façade to account for wind loading and other environmental factors – careful design is required to ensure that this movement does not compromise the sound insulation performance of walls and floors (similar to deflection at partition heads).

 Various studies have been undertaken on the shape of façades and façade elements on noise pollution, both inside the buildings and on the street.
-A 2019 study on the effect of façade shape and acoustic cladding on reduction of leisure noise levels in a street canyon summarises the following regarding balcony shapes:
+A 2019 study on the effect of façade shape and acoustic cladding on the reduction of leisure noise levels in a street canyon summarises the following regarding balcony shapes:

 “Different building shapes can lead to variations of up to 9 dBA as for road traffic sound pressure levels for pedestrians.
 Building-façade design can reduce the average value along a window with 8.5 dBA.
-Geometric configuration of the street can increase the positive effect of low barriers and reduce 11 dBA in pedestrian exposure.”
+The geometric configuration of the street can increase the positive effect of low barriers and reduce 11 dBA in pedestrian exposure.”

 All components of the building allow the façade to properly expand and contract.
 Without providing slip connections and avoiding rigid connections between the façade and interior components such as the acoustical ceiling grid, pops and creaks occur as the two components heat up differently and attempt to expand.

 Aeroacoustic noise is unwanted sound generated when turbulent air passes over an object, stimulating audible frequencies.
 Recently, aeroacoustic noise has become a subject of concern for buildings, where façade elements such as screens and shading devices may create wind-induced noise.
-Façade elements of concern are typically perforated screens that provide shade and privacy while allowing natural ventilation and preserving views to the outdoors.
+Façade elements of concern are typically perforated screens that provide shade and privacy while allowing natural ventilation and preserving views of the outdoors.
 However, other elements such as tightly spaced louvers, brise soleil, and even vanity tower elements can also be problematic (just Google “Beetham Tower noise”).

-So, façade design is not simple.
+So, the façade design is not simple.
 Every design decision has an impact on multiple factors that need careful consideration by relevant experts.